konstantine-v/amber-ticketing/README.md

 No email support currently, mailers are still WIP.

+If you want to help, feel free to make a PR and help out with this.
+If you do help out I will add you in the list of contributors.

 ## Getting Started

 These instructions will get a copy of this project running on your machine for development and testing purposes.